bedops/bedops/docs/content/usage-examples/distance-frequencies.rst

   chr1    2513240 2513390 MCV-11  97.201400|25

 This type of result is chopped up with the standard UNIX utility ``cut`` to get at the distances to the closest elements.
-Finally, we throw out any non-distance, denoted by "``NA``".
+Finally, we use ``grep -v`` to throw out any non-distance, denoted by ``NA``.
 This can occur if there exists some chromosome in the SNP dataset that does not exist in the DHSs.

 Thus, for every SNP, we have a corresponding distance to nearest DHS.
 As an example, from this data we could build a histogram showing the frequencies of distances-to-nearest-DHS.